MatheusZickuhr/python-neat/README.md

-# python-neat
+# python-ne
-A neuroevolution of augmenting topologies library for python
+A neuroevolution library for python

 # how to install